CAPABILITY · OPS & BACK-OFFICE

 Use cases

-- A med spa with four providers pulls weekly revenue by service line, AR balance, fill rate by provider, and review scores — the owner reads the brief at 7am before the team arrives and flags any provider whose fill rate has slipped more than 10 points.
+- A med spa with four providers pulls weekly revenue by service line, AR balance, fill rate by provider, and review scores.
+The owner reads the brief at 7am before the team arrives and flags any provider whose fill rate slipped more than 10 points.

-- A five-attorney law firm gets a Monday digest showing billable hours logged by timekeeper, outstanding invoices past 30 and 60 days, new matters opened, and any trust account that needs replenishment — the managing partner reviews it before the weekly staff call.
+- A five-attorney firm gets a Monday digest showing billable hours logged by timekeeper, invoices past 30 and 60 days, new matters opened, and any trust account that needs replenishment.
+The managing partner reviews it before the weekly staff call.

-- A gym with two locations gets a monthly retention dashboard showing active member count versus prior month, membership cancellations by reason code, class fill rates by time slot, and average revenue per member — used in the monthly ops review to adjust class scheduling.
+- A gym with two locations gets a monthly retention view showing active member count versus prior month, cancellations by reason code, class fill rates by time slot, and average revenue per member.
+It drives the monthly ops review to adjust class scheduling.

-- A property management firm monitors rent collection rate, open maintenance tickets by age, upcoming lease renewals within 60 days, and vacancy count — the weekly digest flags any property where collection has slipped below normal so the team can call before it turns into an eviction.
+- A property management firm monitors rent collection rate, open maintenance tickets by age, lease renewals within 60 days, and vacancy count.
+The weekly digest flags any property where collection slipped below normal so the team can call before it turns into an eviction.

-- An independent restaurant owner sees weekly covers, average check, food cost percentage pulled from the POS, and cash on hand from the bank feed — a single brief that replaces three separate weekly reports that previously took a manager two hours to compile.
+- An independent restaurant owner sees weekly covers, average check, food cost percentage from the POS, and cash on hand from the bank feed.
+One brief replaces three separate weekly reports that used to take a manager two hours to compile.

 What’s included